 However, this specification is not in the category of air, but of thermal comfort.
 The use of a device such as Nanoenvi IAQ with a temperature sensor helps to guarantee thermally comfortable indoor environments.

-IWBI developed the Optimization: A08 (Air Quality Awareness and Monitoring) to encourage projects to become advocates for maintaining and spreading awareness of indoor air quality.
-This optimization rewards air quality monitoring with additional points that are easy to obtain if the project’s air quality device meets specific requirements: five enterprise-grade self-calibrating sensors and easily accessible data stored on a dashboard.
+This optimisation rewards air quality monitoring with additional points that are easy to obtain if the project’s air quality device meets specific requirements: five enterprise-level self-calibrating sensors and easily accessible data stored in a dashboard.